-Sexual Misconduct Policy
+Sexual Harassment Policy

-Herzing University prohibits all forms of sexual misconduct, including, but not limited to, sexual assault, sexual harassment, domestic violence, dating violence, and stalking.
+Herzing University prohibits all forms of Sexual Harassment, including, but not limited to, sexual assault, domestic violence, dating violence, and stalking.

-No employee or student will be subject to any form of retaliation, intimidation, or discipline for pursuing a sexual misconduct complaint.
+No employee or student will be subject to any form of retaliation, intimidation, or discipline for pursuing a Sexual Harassment complaint.

 State law defines various violent and/or non-consensual sexual acts as crimes.
-While some of these acts may have parallels in criminal law, Herzing University has defined categories of sex/gender discrimination as sexual misconduct, as stated below, for which action under this policy may be imposed.
-Generally speaking, the University considers Non-Consensual Sexual Intercourse violations to be the most serious of these offenses, and therefore typically imposes the most severe sanctions, including suspension or expulsion for students and termination for employees.
-However, the University reserves the right to impose any level of sanction, ranging from a reprimand up to and including suspension or expulsion/termination, for any act of sexual misconduct or other sex/gender-based offenses, including intimate partner (dating and/or domestic) violence, non-consensual sexual contact and/or stalking based on the facts and circumstances of the particular allegation.
-Acts of sexual misconduct may be committed by any person upon any other person, regardless of the sex, sexual orientation and/or gender identity of those involved.
+While some of these acts may have parallels in criminal law, Herzing University has defined categories of Sexual Harassment, as stated below, for which action under this policy may be imposed.
+Generally speaking, Herzing University considers Non-Consensual Sexual Intercourse violations to be the most serious of these offenses, and therefore typically imposes the most severe sanctions, including suspension or expulsion for students and termination for employees.
+However, Herzing University reserves the right to impose any level of sanction, ranging from a reprimand up to and including suspension or expulsion/termination, for any act of sexual misconduct or other sex-based offenses, including intimate partner (dating and/or domestic) violence, non-consensual sexual contact and/or stalking based on the facts and circumstances of the particular allegation.
+Acts of Sexual Harassment may be committed by any person upon any other person, regardless of the sex of those involved.